dpgraham4401/.dotfiles/README.md

 7. [qutebrowser](https://github.com/qutebrowser/qutebrowser)

 ### Fedora specific
-1. qt5-qtwebengine-freeworld to play DRM (netflix etc.) on the qutebrowser
+1. qt5-qtwebengine-freeworld to play DRM (netflix etc.) on qutebrowser

 ### Arch specific
-1. chromium-widevine &rarr; simplicity to play DRM on arch
+1. chromium-widevine &rarr; will install dependencies to play DRM on arch

 ### tips
 1. add the following to /etc/environment to use java applications like pycharm